-Veterinarians use a variety of veterinary tools to diagnose disease, to monitor disease progression or response to therapy, and to screen for the presence of underlying disease in apparently healthy animals.
-At CVC our veterinary diagnostic laboratory hosts a wide array of diagnostic tools to quickly assess your pet’s health and determine what therapy, if any, is required.
+Veterinarians use a variety of tools to diagnose disease, monitor disease progression, their response to therapy, and to screen for the presence of underlying disease in apparently healthy animals.
+At CVC, our veterinary diagnostic laboratory hosts a wide array of diagnostic tools to quickly assess your pet’s health and determine what therapy, if any, is required.

-Blood work is analyzed on the Clinic or at an accredited lab with rapid turnaround time.
+Blood work is analyzed in the clinic or at an accredited lab with rapid turnaround time.
 We offer many additional specialized tests, which may also be useful for the diagnosis of specific disease processes.

 A urinalysis evaluates the physical and chemical composition of the urine.
-A urinalysis can provide important diagnostic information about conditions of the urinary and genital tracts, as well as a number of systemic diseases, such as diabetes, liver disease, Cushing’s disease, and so on.
-The urinalysis is an important part of the diagnostic evaluation for many diseases and is also an important part of a thorough preventive medicine program.
+It can provide important diagnostic information about conditions of the urinary and genital tracts as well as a number of systematic diseases such as, diabetes, liver disease, Cushing’s disease, and a variety of others.

-Pets are susceptible to many types of intestinal parasites, such as worms, Giardia, and coccidia.
-These parasites may infect an animal without causing symptoms and, therefore, may go undetected for long periods of time.
+Pets are susceptible to many types of intestinal parasites, such as worms, Giardia and Coccidia.
+These parasites may infect an animal without causing symptoms and therefore may go undetected for long periods of time.
 In some cases, these parasites can be transferred to other pets or humans in your family.
-Annual fecal analysis allows us to accurately screen your pet for the most common intestinal parasites.
+An annual fecal analysis allows us to accurately screen your pet for the most common intestinal parasites.